 How can machine learning be used in determining crop disease in plants?

+David Chen

-By David Chen, Altrincham Grammar School for Boys
+Altrincham Grammar School for Boys, UK

 Abstract— Plant diseases are defined as an abnormal growth or dysfunction within a plant.
 Crop diseases affect plants that are grown on a large scale can result in many different problems for society, ranging from a drastically lower economic output, to a lack of food supply in third world countries.
-Current plant disease identification is often done manually, which is time consuming and costly.
+Current plant disease identification is often done manually, which is time consuming and costly, and prone to error due to subjectiveness caused by humans.
 Machine learning has emerged as an effective approach for automated plant disease detection.
-This aim of this report is to examine how current machine learning approaches can be used for detecting crop disease.
-We do this by applying different machine learning methods to a publically available dataset to detect plant disease.
-The computing for these methods is no longer than a couple seconds.
-The experimental results show that tensorflow is better than the other methods.
+The aim of this report is to examine how current machine learning approaches can be used for automatically detecting crop disease.
+We have applied different machine learning methods to a publically available dataset in order to detect crop disease (i.e. rust, leaf spot) in this case.

-Keywords—Image processing, pattern recognition, machine learning, crop disease, deep learning
+Keywords—Image processing, pattern recognition, machine learning, crop disease,

 Introduction